P-R-N-D/ENN-PyTorch/README.md

 with torch.inference_mode():
     scripted_output, _ = restored(features)
 ```

-During training and inference the progress bar reports MB/s, TFLOPS, elapsed time, and completion percentage while distributed workers stay synchronized through the join context.
-FLOP counters and adaptive loss weights update automatically, and the pipeline keeps dataset schemas and scaling statistics in sync with the provided tensors.
+During training the progress bar reports MB/s, TFLOPS, elapsed time, and completion percentage while distributed workers stay synchronized.
+FLOP counters and adaptive loss weights update automatically, and dataset schemas remain aligned with provided tensors.

-The backend helpers manage distributed checkpoints, mixed precision, exporter requirements, and memory-mapped datasets internally, letting you focus on preparing feature tensors and configuration hyperparameters.

-## Debugging backend tensor issues
+## Configuration and compilation
+`ModelConfig.compile_mode` accepts the same modes as `torch.compile` (e.g., `"default"`, `"reduce-overhead"`, `"max-autotune"`).
+The helper in `stnet.functional.fx.compile` trims whitespace, normalizes disabled options (`"disabled"`, `"none"`, empty string), and skips compilation when unsupported.

+## Diagnostics and troubleshooting
-- Enable meta/fake tensor diagnostics by setting `STNET_META_HOOK=1` to raise immediately when a module receives a meta/FakeTensor input.
-Use `STNET_META_HOOK=warn` during inference services to log a warning instead of aborting execution.
+- Set `STNET_META_HOOK=1` to raise immediately when a module receives a meta/FakeTensor.
+Use `STNET_META_HOOK=warn` during inference services to log without aborting.
-- Toggle the oneDNN (MKLDNN) backend with `STNET_DISABLE_MKLDNN=1`.
-When set, the backend will call `torch.backends.mkldnn.enabled = False` before model construction so you can confirm whether a backend-specific kernel is responsible for anomalous behavior.
+- Set `STNET_DISABLE_MKLDNN=1` to disable the oneDNN (MKLDNN) backend before model construction.

 ## Exporting for inference
-Exporter helpers automatically check for optional dependencies and raise informative errors if a backend such as ONNX, TensorFlow, Core ML, TensorRT, LiteRT, or ExecuTorch is unavailable.
+Exporter helpers automatically check for optional dependencies and raise informative errors if ONNX, TensorFlow, Core ML, TensorRT, LiteRT, or ExecuTorch backends are missing.
 Install the `service` extra to enable the full conversion toolkit.

 ## License
-**Code** is licensed under **PolyForm Noncommercial 1.0.0**
+**Code** is licensed under **PolyForm Noncommercial 1.0.0** (SPDX: `PolyForm-Noncommercial-1.0.0`).
-(SPDX: `PolyForm-Noncommercial-1.0.0`).
 See `LICENSE`.

-**Model weights / datasets** (and other non-code artifacts) are provided
-under **CC BY-NC 4.0**.
+**Model weights / datasets** (and other non-code artifacts) are provided under **CC BY-NC 4.0**.
 See the "Creative Commons Attribution-NonCommercial 4.0 International" section in `LICENSE`.

 Commercial use requires a separate license.
 Please contact the author.